Table of Contents

 Start with rough sketches to explore different layout ideas.
 These can be hand-drawn or made with simple tools.

 - Tasks: Draw basic shapes for buttons, menus, and content areas.
-Focus on layout, not design.
+Focus on layout, not on design.

-- Tools: Paper, whiteboards, or tools like Balsamiq.
+- Tools: Paper, whiteboards, or tools such as Balsamiq.

-- Example: Sketch a product page with a rectangle for the product image, a box for the price, and a button for “Add to Cart.”
+- Example: Draw a product page featuring a rectangle for the product image, a box displaying the price, and a button labeled “Add to Cart.”

 - Goal: Test ideas quickly and get early feedback.